Learn about potty training twins, from when to start, how to prepare, and what to do when one child isn’t ready.

 Let’s say they pooped in their diaper, and it’s not too messy.
 Take them with you to the bathroom and let them see you dump the poop into the toilet.
 This reinforces the idea that poop can go into the toilet too.

 5. Take your twins with you to the bathroom

 If you’re not shy about having an audience, take your twins, even one at a time, with you as you use the bathroom.

-For many of us, this is already a recurring theme in our homes, but if not, it’s a good idea to have your twins see you using the toilet.
-They’ll understand that the potty is for everyone to use, and which is why adults and big kids don’t use diapers.
+For many of us, this is already a recurring theme in our homes, but if not, it’s a good idea to have them see you using the toilet.
+They can understand that the potty is for everyone to use, which is why adults and big kids don’t use diapers.

 How to potty train twins